 Likes: motorbiking, diving, trekking, white water river rafting and anything she hasn’t tried yet.

 Off-camera, Christine has lived in Hawaii, South Korea, Los Angeles, St.Louis and New York, where she worked as a TV camera operator and field producer for MTV teen docu-reality show, food and lifestyle shows, and the news.
-As a digital storyteller, she has interviewed/produced/directed anyone from beauty queens, dramatic teens and your ordinary Joe.
-She has worked in television and video production industry for over 13 years.
+She has interviewed/produced/directed anyone from beauty queens, dramatic teens and your ordinary Joe.

 Acting, Art and Dance Performance